 Nov.5 – Day 16 – This morning we are off to the Cu Chi Tunnels, a sprawling network of tunnels used by the Viet Cong during the war.
 The tunnels held everything an army could need.

-The entry door to the tunnels were hidden by grass and sometimes termite mounds.
+The entry door to the tunnels were hidden by grass and sometimes by man made, artificial termite mounds.
 My wife went down in to them.
 I do not care for tight, dark spaces.
 Let’s leave that alone, thank you.

 Then we drove to the Cambodian border.
 It is a long walk across the divide to the Cambodian Side.
 There are cars and trucks passing by us as we walk.
 The buildings look like Thai architecture, but a little simpler in design.
 These two countries are neighbors and share many customs and even a bit of the language.
+The border crossings are always interesting, but sadly taking photos is usually prohibited.
+Interestingly, when crossing into one of the Central Asian countries, they took our temperature.
+What a good idea, considering our current situation.
 People cross over to work daily.
 We spent the night in Phnom Penh.

 We are driving on a raised highway through beautiful rice fields in Cambodia this morning.
 The prudent members of the community have built their homes on stilts.
 The really smart ones have very tall stilts under their homes.